Louisiana residents thankful for small miracles after Ida

 “We are extremely blessed,” she said.

-At least 16 deaths were blamed on Hurricane Ida in Louisiana, Mississippi and Alabama.
-In the Northeast, Ida’s remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.

-Some St. Joachim parishioners suffered total losses of their homes, or devastating damage, and others were barely touched.
+Some parishioners suffered total losses of their homes, or devastating damage.
 Gina Caulfield, a 64-year-old retired teacher, has been hopping from relative to relative after her cousin’s trailer, where she’d been living, was left uninhabitable.
-Still, she bowed her head in prayer, grateful to have survived the storm.
+Still, she was grateful to have survived the storm.

 “It’s a comfort to know we have people praying for us,” she said.